gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

     - CI/CD pipelines require all the testing effort when small changes are made.
 Validating minor changes continuously is easier with automated testing.

 ### Name a few types of tests used in software development
-- There are more types of tests than we can count with both hands, but the most common ones are:
+- The most common ones are:

     - **Unit tests:** validate that functions or classes behave as expected.
     - **Integration tests:** are used to verify that the different components of an application work well together.
-    - **End-to-**end tests: check an application by simulating user interaction.
+    - **End-to-end tests**: check an application by simulating user interaction.
     - **Static tests:** finds defects in code without actually executing it.
     - **Security tests:** scans the application’s dependencies for known security issues.
     - **Smoke tests:** fast tests that check if the application can start and that the infrastructure is ready to accept deployments.